 It is important to make the color graphics and fonts appealing and visible to the audience.
 Please review the following important tips.

 You can use any design software you are comfortable with, however, we recommend using Microsoft PowerPoint.
-Templates are available at the following link.
+There are numerous researech poster templates available online, as well as the suggested Madonna Research Symposium poster template.

 If you use images from the web, make sure you are not breaking copyright law.
 Request permission from the images owner or make sure you use images that are licensed as Creative Commons.
 Some links for Creative Commons & Public Domain Images are below: